Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Translation to the symbolic setting

-Now, to conclude the proof of Proposition~\ref{p.semiconj} we only have to observe that the measure $\hat{\mu}$ may be taken ergodic.
-This follows from our next lemma.
+To conclude the proof of Proposition~\ref{p.semiconj}, it remains to show that $\hmu$ can be chosen to be ergodic.
+This follows from the next lemma.

 \begin{lemma} Almost every ergodic component of $\hmu$ projects to $\mu$ and has continuous product structure. \end{lemma} \begin{proof} By \cite[Proposition~13.2]{Sa13} almost every ergodic component of $\hmu$ projects to $\mu$.
 We claim that the ergodic decomposition of $\hmu$ is actually a sum of restrictions of $\hmu$ to union of cylinders.
-Indeed, let $\hSigma_0\subset \hSigma$ be a full $\hat{\mu}$-measure subset such that for each point in $\hSigma _0$ the Birkhoff theorem is satisfied for every continuous function.
-Divide $\hSigma_0$ in equivalence classes: $\hx \sim \hy$ if the Birkhoff averages are the same for every continuous function.
-For any cylinder $[R]$, using a Hopf argument we conclude that $\hmu$-almost every point in $[R]$ are in the same equivalence class.
-So, every equivalence class is a union (module zero measure sets) of cylinders.
+Indeed, let $\hSigma_0\subset \hSigma$ be a full $\hmu$-measure subset on which the Birkhoff theorem holds for every continuous function.
+Divide $\hSigma_0$ into equivalence classes: $\hx \sim \hy$ if the Birkhoff averages are the same for every continuous function.
+For any cylinder $[R]$, using a Hopf argument we conclude that $\hmu$-almost every point in $[R]$ is in the same equivalence class.
+So, every equivalence class is a union of cylinders, modulo sets of zero measure.
 In particular, there are at most countably many classes, which we denote by $\Gamma_j$, $j\in \natural$.
-Thus, $\hmu=\sum_{j}\frac{1}{\hmu(\Gamma_j)}\hmu\mid_{\Gamma_j}$ and every $\hmu_j:=\frac{1}{\hmu(\Gamma_j)}\hmu\mid_{\Gamma_j}$ is ergodic.
+Hence $\hmu=\sum_{j}\hmu_j$ where every $\hmu_j:=\frac{1}{\hmu(\Gamma_j)}\hmu|_{\Gamma_j}$ is ergodic.
 Moreover, the restriction of $\hmu_j$ to a cylinder of positive measure is a multiple of the restriction of $\hmu$ to this cylinder.
 In particular, every $\hmu_j$ has continuous product structure. \end{proof}

 The proof of Proposition \ref{p.semiconj} is now complete.